madmoizo/backinfront/README.md

 ## new Backinfront(options)

-Backinfront accept a range of options which are described below
+Backinfront accepts a range of options described below

 1. [databaseName](#databasename)
 1. [stores](#stores)